SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 `helper.GetParameterValue(string id)` will return the value provided or entered for the Parameter with the specified ID.

-`helper.GetParameterInfos()` will return the info for all Parameters together with its value.
+`helper.GetParameterInfos()` (not used in the example) will return the info for all Parameters together with their provided values.

 Remarks:

-- Ideally the orchestration get extended with a logging framework, so issues, debug info and timing can be easily checked within the solution that will execute the orchestration scripts.
-In this example nothing gets logged.
+- Ideally the orchestration get extended with a logging framework, so issues, debug info and timing can be easily checked within the solution that will execute these orchestration scripts.
+In this example no logging was introduced.
 - `.ShowUI(` was added to trick the Automation module in believing this is an automation script that requires interactivity.
 Task [DCP257459](https://collaboration.dataminer.services/task/257459) will add a feature allowing to clearly enforce that option in the XML of the script.
 This script should eventually be marked as *Interactivity*/*Always*.
 - When using *SetParameter* an automation script will generate an information event with the value that was set.
-Since generating these is strongly discouraged, it might be worth disabling that by adding the following in the `OrchestrationHelper` or in the template:
+Since generating these is strongly discouraged, it might be worth disabling that by adding the following in the `OrchestrationHelper` or in the orchestration script template:
-`engine.SetFlag(RunTimeFlags.NoInformationEvents)`
+`engine.SetFlag(RunTimeFlags.NoInformationEvents)`.

-#### Link
+#### Linking the script

+At the time a device, resource or element needs to be orchestrated the script responsible for the orchestration will need to be available for the orchestration helper.

-The name of a script that was suited to orchestrate a specific device can be stored in the Profile Definition (ref.
-Scripts region in Cube).
-The Profile Definition could then be found, since it was defined on the Function of a Resource.
-Because this requires Function Resources, Functions and Profile Definition, and since the Profile Definition is now defined in the script itself, this option has become less viable.
+Currently the name of such a script is stored in the Profile Definition (ref.
+Scripts region in the Cube UI).

-The script name could for instance be defined on the Resource Pool level.
+The Profile Definition is now defined in the script itself, so the above option has become less viable.
+It could from now on be stored on the Resource Pool level, for instance.

 ### [Get orchestration Info](/OrchestrationHelperExample%20-%20Get%20Orchestration%20Info/OrchestrationHelperExample%20-%20Get%20Orchestration%20Info.cs)

 This example script will gather all the parameter info available in an orchestration script.
 When executing the script, the name of the orchestration script (i.e. 'OrchestrationHelperExample - Orchestration script example') should be provided as 'Script name'.
+The parameter info that was found then gets logged by this script.

 Flow: